Fix: the ServiceAlerts realtime feed failed during sampling

 Authoritative rule

-This scores GTFS-Realtime, which the GTFS Validator does not check (it validates GTFS Schedule), so the expectation comes from the GTFS-Realtime reference's message definition.
+This scorecard finding concerns GTFS-Realtime, while the MobilityData GTFS Validator validates GTFS Schedule.
+The linked GTFS-Realtime reference defines the message this scorecard checks.
 Read the relevant GTFS-Realtime reference section. (opens on an external site)

 After you republish